liveahero-wiki/liveahero-wiki.github.io/_charas/suhail.md

     keeps striving to fulfill the promise he once made to his "friend", he is very sincere when it comes to friendships.
 - stockId: 10302
+  BIO_H01: |-
+    The day Suhail landed on Tronesion, determined to become the best pirate in the universe, he encountered an inorganic life form, and that was the day he met his one and only friend.<br>
+    Memories of the past were awakened, and in response, the parts of his left arm entrusted to him by his friend transformed into the form of a loudspeaker.<br>
+    The suit, reminiscent of a cheering squad, interacted with the parallel weapon and became a voice that echoed far and wide.<br>
+    The overlapping voices of the friends and Suhail shake the stars and sweep all the attention of the listeners.
+  BIO_H02: |-
+    Suhail, who lost part of his memory after being attacked by a Kaibutsu, goes back to his memory to try to remember what he lost.<br>
+    He exchanged a promise with his friend, to become the best pirate in the universe, to steal all the attention, love and wealth.<br>
+    He didn't forget...the day he met his friend, the day he made the pirate gang, the day he lost his left arm<br>
+    It's because of this promise that Suhail can laugh heartily.<br>
+    If you encourage the universe with all your might, then the universe will resonate and also encourage you back, this is what he learned from his friend.
 sidekicks:
 - stockId: 10301
   BIO_S01: |-